Spain

 - First week of December - for studies beginning in February

 As part of the application process all students educated in EU systems (including A level and IB students globally) have to obtain the Credencial from UNED.
 This is a statement confirming that your high school diploma gives you the right to be a student in your home country and therefore also in Spain.
 For British students this means that you need to have three A' levels.
 For the IB you need the full diploma.
 Scottish Highers are also well understood.
 You might want to consider an agent to obtain the Credencial for you, particularly if you do not speak Spanish.
 We have worked with Homologation Student Services in Madrid for a number of years.
-Alternatively, this guide from UCAM is quite helpful when it comes to understanding the process.
-We cannot guarantee its accuracy for students at other universities.

 1.4 Accreditation and Recognition